karelbilek/namecoin-files/README.md

 You need to install namecoin first and then let it update to the latest block in blockchain.
 You can read the instructions on namecoin website - http://dot-bit.org/InstallAndConfigureNamecoin .

 You also need buy some namecoins - they are now for basically free on https://exchange.bitparking.com/ , altough the price may change.
+100 NMC for some basic experimentation is more than enough.

 You need to set NAMECOIN_PATH env value to the path where namecoind is located; I do it usually like this